FreeFem/FreeFem-doc/docs/documentation/MeshGeneration.md

 The third column of each line is left untouched by the `:::freefem triangulate` command.
 But you can use this third value to define a table function with rows of the form: `:::freefem x y f(x,y)`.

 The following example shows how to make a mesh from the file `xyf` with the format stated just above.
-The command `:::freefem triangulate` command only use 1st and 2nd columns.
+The command `:::freefem triangulate` only uses the 1st and 2nd columns.

 ```freefem
 // Build the Delaunay mesh of the convex hull